diqye/shadowjson/README.md

 # shadowjson
-Shadowjson is that  keeping consistent json data for multiple clients
+Shadowjson is that  keeping consistent json data for multiple clients in webscoket

+## indrocing